AnnaSun919/demo-console/README.md

 Demo

-Frontend to demostrate the learning of redux and hooks to build a react app with assistance of Claude Code.
+Frontend to demostrate the use of redux, hooks, vite to build a react app with assistance of Claude Code.
-Backend : https://github.com/AnnaSun919/demo to demostrate the learning of Java.
+Backend : https://github.com/AnnaSun919/demo to build API using Java.

 Function